ayadalshaikhli/README-Generator/read/README.md

   ## Contributing
   123
   ## License
-  This project is licensed under the terms of the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0) license.
+  This project is licensed under the terms of the [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0) projectLicense.

   <!-- CONTACT -->